Motor Vehicle Regulations.

-Tickets must be appealed within twenty-one (21) days of the date the ticket was issued.
-After seven days, the right to appeal is lost and the violator is then responsible for all fines associated with the ticket.
+A plea of Not Guilty must be received within twenty-one (21) days of the date the ticket was issued.
+After 21 days, the right to appeal is lost and the violator is then responsible for all fines associated with the ticket.
 This applies to students, faculty/staff, and visitors to campus.

 Towing costs may NOT be appealed.

 University Traffic Appeals Court appearance by the appellant is optional.
 You will be notified about the hearing date.
-Appellants who chose not to appear will be informed in writing of the college magistrate’s decision.
-All decisions made by the appeals board are final and binding.
+Appellants who chose not to appear will be informed in writing of the Appeals Board’s ruling.
+All rulings made by the appeals board are final and binding.

 Payment of Fines: Fines may be paid by mail or in person at the Drew University Business Office in Holloway Hall.
 Checks or Money Order should be made payable to Drew University.

 Drew University’s Department of Public Safety provides the Drew community and its students with a safe environment in which to live, study and pursue educational goals.
 We are open 24 hours day, seven days a week, and respond to all emergency calls.
 Responsibilities also include crime prevention and investigation, fire safety, parking and enforcement of other campus regulations, as well as state and local laws.
 The Department is recognized throughout the state for its highly trained staff of professional men and women and it provides a level of service usually associated with larger campus communities.
-For complete information about Public Safety and the services it provides, Chief Robert Lucid welcomes you to visit the Department in the Pepin Building at any time.
+For complete information about The Department of Public Safety and the services it provides, Director William Ortman welcomes you to visit the Department in the Pepin Building at any time.